Examples of Negligent Security in Georgia

 If you have been injured in a negligent security accident, you have the right to file a lawsuit in Georgia.
 You will need to prove that the property owner’s negligence caused your injuries to obtain compensation.
 Specifically, you will need to prove the following four elements of a negligence claim:

-- The breach caused your injuries: You will need to prove a causal connection between the property owner’s breach of care and your injuries.
-In other words, you will need to show that you wouldn no have been injured had the property owner not breached his or her duty of care.
+The breach caused your injuries: You will need to prove a causal connection between the property owner’s breach of care and your injuries.
+In other words, you will need to show that you would not have been injured had the property owner not breached his or her duty of care.